 Yes, it is strange but not uncommon nowadays.
 We all are used to and depend on Internet services for many things.
 Internet services make our lives easy but it invites so many risks and those should be taken care of with seriousness.

 It generally happens if someone is trying to access your Gmail or Google account.
 If someone is trying to access your Gmail/Google account then he would need to reset the password and for the new password, you would need a code to verify it’s you.

 Since it is not difficult to know the email address of anyone, Any random person could try to reset your password

-After this, Google will take you to the reset options, where your registered phone number could be seen and the Google verification code will be sent out.
+After this, Google will take you to the reset options, where your registered phone number can be seen and the Google verification code will be sent out.

 Follow the steps mentioned below to make your account secure and ensure that is it not being misused.

 1. You must Enable Two Factor Authentication On Gmail/Google Account to make it more secure.
-Click the link to know how to enable two-factor authentication on Gmail/GoogleAccount.
+Click the link to learn how to enable two-factor authentication on Gmail/GoogleAccount.

 2. Check your account activity.
 Log out to all other devices which are not in use.
 Follow the screenshots shown below.

 Check your account activity and the device which has your account logged in